-Anticipated date to complete the corrective action: This will be resolved by Spring 2019.
+Anticipated date to complete the corrective action: Ongoing

 ABOUT THE STATE AUDITOR'S OFFICE

 The State Auditor's Office is established in the state's Constitution and is part of the executive branch of state government.
 The State Auditor is elected by the citizens of Washington and serves four-year terms.